jeffreykegler/hoonlint/misc/whitespace.md

 ## Batteries

-The cells of a battery should all align at the same column, called the **cell alignment column**.
+The cells of a battery should all align at the same column, called the **base column** of the battery.
-The cells should be separated by vertical gaps, where the base column for header comments is the cell alignment column.
+The cells should be separated by vertical gaps, where the inter-column is the base column, and the pre-column is undefined.

-The "cell alignment column" is specified below, for each battery hoon.
+The base column of the battery is specified below, in the description of each battery hoon.

-[ TODO: Describe intra-LUSLUS conventions. ]
+Cells may be joined or split.
+A joined cell consists of,
+in lexical order:

+* A cell marker.

+* A one-stop horizontal gap.

+* The cell head.

+* A one-stop horizontal gap,
+  or a equivalent pseudo-join.

+* The cell body.

+A split cell consists of,
+in lexical order:

+* A cell marker.

+* A one-stop horizontal gap.

+* The cell head.

+* A vertical gap,
+  whose inter-comment location is the base column, and whose pre-comment location is undefined.

+* The cell body,
+  aligned one stop after the cell marker.

 ## BARCEN